 - Surgery for varicose veins or other vein problems is advised in some cases.
 This may correct back pressure of blood pooling in the veins and allow an ulcer to heal.

-Dr Hayley Willacy would like you to know about a recent review of topical haemoglobin spray - Granulox®.
-This is a medical device to be used in the treatment of chronic wounds, such as venous leg ulcers.
+The topical haemoglobin spray (Granulox®) is a medical device to be used in the treatment of chronic wounds, such as venous leg ulcers.
 It works by increasing the oxygen supply to the wound, to speed up the healing process.
 Granulox® is now available to specialist wound care teams in hospitals and in the community.
-If you would like to read more, the review is in the further reading list below.

 What is the outlook (prognosis)?